Jiu-hong/python_sdk_condor/README.md

-# The sdk for casper 2.0
+# Python sdk for Casper 2.0